fusioncharts/angular4-fusioncharts/README.md

-# Angular4 FusionCharts
+# Angular4-Fusioncharts

-Provides Angular component for FusionCharts charting library.
+A simple and lightweight Angular4 component which provides bindings for FusionCharts JavaScript Charting Library.
+It easily adds rich and interactive charting to any Angular Projects.